rancher/docs/content/rancher/v2.5/en/logging/_index.md

 Clusters with Windows workers support exporting logs from Linux nodes, but Windows node logs are currently unable to be exported.
 Only Linux node logs are able to be exported.

+To allow the logging pods to be scheduled on Linux nodes, tolerations must be added to the pods.
+Refer to the [Working with Taints and Tolerations](#working-with-taints-and-tolerations) section for details and an example.
 {{% /tab %}}
 {{% /tabs %}}